jalvarez2020/Precourse/Lesson10-JS-VII/README.md

     inner(); // logs 'hi'
 ```

-The function that retuns the new function is called a "Higher Order Function" or HOF.
+The function that returns the new function is called a "Higher Order Function" or HOF.
 The idea of closure is simply that `inner` that's defined up above is able to look back into `outer` for variables that it needs.
 It's scope chain is going to look inside of `outer` before it looks at the global scope.

 Here's another example: